Babcock's/Lippitt's Regiment: History

 The regiment was one of two formed by the state of Rhode Island between November 1775 and January 1776 to deter an attack by the British against Rhode Island.

 The regiment was authorized by the Rhode Island General Assembly on January 8, 1776, in the Rhode Island State Troops as Babcock's Regiment.
 It was organized on January 18, 1776, with 12 companies under the command of Colonel Henry Babcock (1736–1800).
 Colonel Babcock was the son of Major General Joshua Babcock (1707–1783) who commanded the Rhode Island Militia from October 1775 to December 1776.

-The regiment was originally located on Aquidneck Island and along with Richmond's Regiment.
+The regiment was originally located on Aquidneck Island, along with Richmond's Regiment.
 Together, the two regiments formed a brigade under the command of Colonel Babcock.

 In May 1776 Colonel Babcock was relieved of command for "being at times deprived of perfect use of his reason" and Lieutenant Colonel Christopher Lippitt replaced him as the regimental commander and was promoted to colonel.
 Hereafter, the regiment was known as "Lippitt's Regiment".

 On May 11, 1776, the regiment was adopted into the Continental Army and assigned to the Eastern Department.
-Relieved on September 14, 1776, from the Eastern Department and assigned to the Main Continental Army.
+Relieved on September 14, 1776, from the Eastern Department, it was assigned to the Main Continental Army.

 The regiment was ordered to New York in September 1776 where it became part of Nixon's Brigade, along with two other Rhode Island regiments.
 This was shortly after the British occupation of New York City and Manhattan Island.

-Assigned on October 14, 1776, to McDougall's Brigade, of the Main Army.
+Assigned on October 14, 1776 to McDougall's Brigade, it became part of the Main Army.
 In October the regiment was at the Battle of White Plains.

-Relieved on November 10, 1776, from McDougall's Brigade and assigned to Nixon's Brigade.
+Relieved on November 10, 1776 from McDougall's Brigade, it was then assigned to Nixon's Brigade.
 Nixon's Brigade was re-designated on 22 December 22, 1776 as Hitchcock's Brigade.

 Although the regiment was enlisted for one year, the soldiers of the regiment volunteered to stay with the Army for four more weeks.
 This allowed the regiment to participate in the Second Battle of Trenton and the Battle of Princeton.
 The regiment was disbanded on January 18, 1777, at Morristown, New Jersey.